Last updated: November 2022

 Humans manage to use everything for war, sadly.

-The surfaces have identical shapes!
+The surfaces are identical shapes!

 The brown square on the top surface and the orange square on the shaded surface are the same color!